dnikolaidis2/dnikolaidis2/README.md

 ### 🎓 Education & Research

 * **Integrated Master of Engineering in Electronic & Computer Engineering** - *Technical University of Crete*
     * **Thesis:** *Hybrid and Non-Hybrid Rendering for Diffuse Global Illumination in Real-Time Applications*.
 This project involved building a real-time renderer and path tracer from scratch, giving me a deep understanding of the entire graphics pipeline.
+The thesis text can be found [here](https://dias.library.tuc.gr/view/102378?locale=en) and you can also find a small demo video of the hybrid renderer [here](https://www.youtube.com/watch?v=dc-FNRCIQus).
 * I had the opportunity to give an introductory lecture on the **Vulkan API** at my university.
 You can find the presentation and materials [here](https://github.com/dnikolaidis2/intro-to-low-level-gpu).

 ---